00011883/WebTech.CW1/README.md

 ## Footnote

-<p align="center">“This website was created to fulfill Web Technology module’s requirements and does not
+<p align="center">“This website was created to fulfill Web Technology module’s requirements <br /> and does not
 represent an actual company or service”.</p>